 What Is Net Neutrality?

+Powerful corporations that control large shares of internet networks can slow traffic or block access to competitor platforms, making it difficult for smaller businesses to break into the field.
 Telecom providers tend to oppose net neutrality because it doesn’t support their business and infrastructure goals, said Aaron Nielson, professor at BYU Law.

 Why Net Neutrality Laws Keep Changing

-“When a new administration comes into town, they have their own priorities,” he said.
 “When the Republicans control the White House and the [Federal Communications Commission], the agency takes a light touch to internet regulation.
-Then, when the Democrats control the White House and the FCC, they take a heavier approach.
-The reason it’s hard to regulate is because of this flip-flopping.”
+Then, when the Democrats control the White House and the FCC, they take a heavier approach,” Nielson said.
+“The reason it’s hard to regulate is because of this flip-flopping.”

 Right now, each state has different regulations regarding internet neutrality, with some taking a more hardline stance than others.
 In 2018, California passed S.B.
 822, an EFF-backed law that prohibited internet providers from blocking or slowing essential internet services or applications.
 Since then, the law has stood up to challenges from telecommunications and internet service providers.
 But while California’s laws around net neutrality have been settled, that isn’t the case at a federal level, Falcon said.

 But that doesn’t mean all large tech companies oppose net neutrality.
 Many household tech names push for net neutrality, especially those who rely on contributions from users and content creators to run their business, Falcon said.

-“The real activists on the tech side are [companies like] Reddit, eBay, and even Wikipedia,” he said.
+“The real activists on the tech side are [companies like] Reddit, eBay, and even Wikipedia,” Falcon said.
 “Other companies that come into the fold are ones that sell products that are dependent on internet access, like home alarm system companies — because no one would want to buy an alarm system that doesn’t work 100 percent of the time.”